 iii) Exhaustive test data for non-trivial Lua scripts.

 Once agreed, catalogues are considered live, they are signed again by the IHO, verified as identical to the verified versions, given certificates with a long lifespan (e.g. 10 yrs), and marked with a status (in the signature certificate) of “LIVE”.
-These are the only catalogues which may be installed on ECDIS and catalogues and signed by the scheme administrator acting as a data producer (as identified in the role in the certificates).
+These are the only catalogues which may be installed on ECDIS and signed by the scheme administrator acting as a data producer (as identified in the role in the certificates).

-The above is a proposed process which has not yet (August 2025) been formalised by the IHO Secretariat and responsible working groups.
+The above is a proposed process which has not yet (August 2025) been formalized by the IHO Secretariat and responsible working groups.
 Changes to the process are therefore still possible.

 Interoperability catalogue implementation has been suspended for the time being and therefore interoperability catalogues are not mentioned in the process.